SMS Meaning in Business Messaging (And How It Works)

 Customer Support Communication

 SMS is commonly used as a channel for customer service and support.
-It allows customers to send a quick message without waiting on hold or navigating through menus.
+It allows customers to send concise messages without waiting on hold or navigating through menus.

 You can use SMS to respond to questions, provide links, or give brief updates.
 For many customers, this form of communication feels less formal and more accessible if they’re responding from an iPhone or similar device.